evandeilton/arxivsearcher/README.md

 # ArxivDownloader

-ArxivSearcher is a powerful and flexible Python tool designed to search, retrieve, and download research papers from [arXiv](https://arxiv.org/).
+ArxivSearcher is a powerful and flexible Python tool designed to as an Agent to search, retrieve, and download research papers from [arXiv](https://arxiv.org/).
 Whether you're a researcher, student, or enthusiast, ArxivSearcher simplifies the process of accessing the latest scientific papers in various fields.

 ## Table of Contents